 Kerrie Cohen, a spokeswoman for Barclays, and Niki Fenwick, a spokeswoman for Google, declined to comment.

 Google announced the deal to buy Motorola Mobility a year ago after losing out on an auction of Nortel Networks Corp. patents to a group that included Apple, Microsoft Corp.
-(MSFT) and Research in Motion Ltd. (RIMM) which bought them for $4.5 billion.
+(MSFT:US) and Research in Motion Ltd. (RIMM:US) which bought them for $4.5 billion.
 The acquisition gave Google a trove of more than 17,000 patents.

 Motorola’s handsets use Google’s Android software, which the search engine provider offers at no cost to mobile-device makers.
 Google-powered devices accounted for 56 percent of global sales in the first three months of the year, compared with 23 percent for Apple’s iPhone, according to Gartner Inc.